 Many businesses must also collect or remit other Kansas taxes.
 An alphabetical listing of other business-related taxes follows.
-Use the KDOR Customer Service Center at ksrevenue.org or the Business Tax Application (CR-16) to register with the Department of Revenue.
+Use the KDOR Customer Service Center at ksrevenue.gov or the CR-16 Business Tax Application to register with the Department of Revenue.
 Additional requirements are noted.

 BINGO ENFORCEMENT.
-Bingo cards, paper and pull-tabs sold by bingo licensees are not subject to sales tax, but are subject instead to bingo enforcement tax.
-This tax is 3% on the gross receipts received by licensees from charges for hard cards used in call bingo games, a tax of \$.002 per face on all disposable paper used for call bingo games, and a tax of 1% of the retail sales price of all instant bingo tickets (pull-tabs).
+Bingo cards, paper and pulltabs sold by bingo licensees are not subject to sales tax, but are subject instead to bingo enforcement tax.
+This tax is 3% on the gross receipts received by licensees from charges for hard cards used in call bingo games, a tax of \$.002 per face on all disposable paper used for call bingo games, and a tax of 1% of the retail sales price of all instant bingo tickets (pulltabs).
 To register, contact the Department of Revenue's Bingo Administrator.
-Phone: 785-368-8222; fax: 785-296-4993, or email: kdor_bingo@ks.gov.
+Phone: 785-368-8222; fax: 785-296-4993, or email: kdor bingo@ks.gov.